NHS • CONCEPT 2025

 OVERVIEW

-This project aims to reposition the NHS as a fundamental resource in the mental health space, by meeting patients where they are - typically glued to their phones.
-It leverages new technological innovations along with existing NHS infrastructure to meet users' growing needs and expectations.
-It packages the vast amount of information the organisation has into an approachable interface that promotes patient engagement in their care and educates them along the way.
-Notably, the app avoids gimmicks like AI therapists, focusing instead on tools that support patient care and facilitate both access and communication between patients and medication professionals.
-It required a complete rethinking of the original premise of the app into a modern new design that places the patient needs first, while remaining conscientious of the organisation's resource challenges.
+This project repositions the NHS as a fundamental mental health resource by leveraging new technologies and existing infrastructure to meet evolving user needs.
+The redesign transforms the vast NHS knowledge base into an approachable interface that promotes patient engagement and education.
+Rather than relying on gimmicks like AI therapists, it focuses on tools that support patient care and facilitate communication between patients and medical professionals.
+The solution required completely rethinking the original app into a modern design that prioritises patient needs while respecting the organisation's resource constraints.

 Desired outcomes

-Combat misinformation by motivating patients to learn more about their health and to cement the NHS app as a source of reliable and easily accessible medical information.
+• Combat misinformation by establishing the NHS app as the primary source of reliable, accessible medical information.

 Problem SPACE